InfuseAI/primehub-python-sdk/docs/CLI/jobs.md

 #### Cancel

-Cnacel a job by id
+Cancel a job by id

 ```
 primehub jobs cancel <id>